saidvandeklundert/saidvandeklundert.github.io/_posts/2021-3-1-schedule.md

 ---

 The [schedule](https://github.com/dbader/schedule) module describes itself as 'Python job scheduling for humans'.
-It is a really nice package to use for infrastructure related tasks and activities.
+It is a nice package to use for infrastructure related tasks and activities.
 The package (currently) prides itself for the following:
 - A simple to use API for scheduling jobs.
 - Very lightweight and no external dependencies.
 - Excellent test coverage.